 On October 23, 1998 Dr. Barnett Slepian, a prominent Buffalo physician who provided abortion services, was shot to death at his suburban Amherst, home by a concealed sniper firing from nearby woods.
 The doctor had previously been the target of anti-abortion protests and had received several death threats.

 Personnel of State Police Troop A were called in to assist Amherst Police with the investigation.
-During the ensuing weeks, information and evidence was gathered that led to the identification of James Charles Cobb as the primary suspect in Dr. Slepian's murder.
+During the ensuing weeks, information and evidence was gathered that led to the identification of James Charles Kopp as the primary suspect in Dr. Slepian's murder.
 As the decade closed, the suspect remained at large; however, he had been placed on the FBI's Ten Most Wanted list, along with several other dangerous criminals wanted,in connection with violent crimes committed in the United States and other countries.
-The assistance of the public was solicited in locating Mr. Cobb.
+The assistance of the public was solicited in locating Mr. Kopp.

 The single most significant issue for law enforcement in New York State over the last three decades has been the explosive increase in illegal drug trafficking and drug abuse.
 In 1960 the New York State Police did not make a single arrest for drug trafficking or illegal possession, nor was even one case involving illegal drugs reported to the Division.
 In the 1990s, drug arrests numbered in the tens of thousands annually.
 The New York State Police has hundreds of narcotics investigators working in all areas of the State.
 These intensive efforts impacted on illegal drug traffic, not only in New York, but also in other states, as the Division successfully shut down a number of major interstate drug operations.